 The Major Challenge

-The biggest challenges in creating an ensemble of models is deciding what models to develop and how the various models are combined to make predictions.
+The biggest challenges in creating an ensemble of models are deciding what models to develop and how the various models are combined to make predictions.
 To deal with these challenges involves the use of training data and several different functions.

 Developing an ensemble model begins with training data.
 The next step is the use of some sort of allocation function.
 The allocation function determines how much data each model receives in order to make predictions.
 For example, each model may receive a subset of the data or limit how many features each model can use.
 However, if several different algorithms are used the allocation function may pass all the data to each model with making any changes.